 A student is required to enroll in PSYC 999 - Dissertation for a total of three (3) credit hours minimum.
 A total of twelve (12) hours of PSYC 998 and 999 is required for the doctoral degree with a minimum of three (3) credits in each.
+Students may not begin enrolling in PSYC 999 until they have successfully defended their dissertation proposal, a copy of the Proposal Signature Sheet is on file with the Dean's Office and all IP grades for PSYC 998 have been changed to S. For more information on registering for PSYC 999, please contact Darby Wiggins at dwiggin3@gmu.edu

 Once a student begins enrolling in 998, he/she are not required to maintain enrollment in during the fall and spring semesters until he/she has defended the dissertation.
 Once a student begins taking 999, he/she is required to maintain continued enrollment until he/she has graduated.
+Failure to maintain continuous enrollment will result in the student being required to enroll and pay for any missed credits before their degree will be conferred.